-Providing the opportunity for children to explore weaving is such a beneficial activity!
-Here’s how we encourage weaving in our home with a large weaving loom!
+Providing the opportunity for children to explore weaving is such a beneficial activity.
+Here’s how to encourage weaving in your home or classroom with a large weaving loom!

-Weaving is such a beautiful activity FULL of learning potential for any age: from discovering patterns and textures to encouraging growth in fine motor skills and eye hand coordination.
+Weaving is such a beautiful activity full of learning potential for any age: from discovering patterns and textures to encouraging growth in fine motor skills and eye hand coordination.
 We’ve made homemade weaving looms from popsicle sticks to encourage weaving, and we also love using our large weaving loom at home.
-(For your convenience, this post contains affiliate links.)
+(This post contains affiliate links.)